 Absolutely.
 Solo travellers are warmly welcomed at Swara.
 Many come alone, seeking stillness, clarity, or simply a change in rhythm.
 We can accommodate up to 24 guests at full capacity, making space for both quiet solitude and shared connection, depending on what you’re seeking.

-Yes, hot showers are available throughout the day, powered by abundant solar energy.
+Yes, hot showers are powered by abundant solar energy.
 We harness the sun to keep things warm, simple, and sustainable.

 Yes, the meals at Swara are entirely vegetarian, thoughtfully prepared using seasonal, locally sourced ingredients, many from our own land and neighbouring village.